moby/moby/docs/extend/authorization.md

 --------|--------|----------------------------------------------------------------------------------
-Allow   | bool   | Boolean value indicating whether the request is allowed or denied Msg     | string | Authorization message (will be returned to the client in case the access is denied) Err     | string | Error message (will be returned to the client in case the plugin encounter an error)
+Allow   | bool   | Boolean value indicating whether the request is allowed or denied Msg     | string | Authorization message (will be returned to the client in case the access is denied) Err     | string | Error message (will be returned to the client in case the plugin encounter an error.
+The string value supplied may appear in logs, so should not include confidential information)

 ### Response authorization